Proskomma/diegesis-server-admin-client/apps/diegesis-server/README.md

 # diegesis-server
 An Apollo-based server that caches Scripture from remote sources and serves them via a unified GraphQL interface.
-Locally stored resources are converted to a succinct format using the Proskomma engine. test
+Locally stored resources are converted to a succinct format using the Proskomma engine.

 Diegesis Server can currently interact with the following libraries
 - DBL